-- How did you came to know about this job opening?
+- How did you come to know about this job opening?
 Do you know anyone in our company?

 - Why are you applying for this position?
 Did you understand the job responsibilities well?

-- Why you chose this field as your career options?
+- Why did you choose this field as your career option?